Pod-Point/laravel-aws-pubsub/README.md

 #### Defining which actions are publishable

 By default, the following actions performed on a Model will be published:

-`created`, `updated`, `deleted` and if soft delete is enabled, `trashed`, `restored`.
+`created`, `updated`, `deleted` and if soft delete is enabled: `trashed`, `restored`.

-To only publish specific actions from the list above, add a `broadcastEvents` method the model and define an array of the publishable actions:
+To only publish specific actions from the list above, add a `broadcastEvents` method to the model and define an array of the publishable actions:

 ```injectablephp
 /**